jnidzwetzki/bboxdb/README.md

 [@BBoxDB](https://twitter.com/BBoxDB)

 ## License
-BBoxDB is under the Apache 2.0 license.
+BBoxDB is licensed under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.